 This tab is empty.
-There is a downloadable pdf table with phraseology available (button Download).
+There is a downloadable pdf table with phraseology available for each audio text (button Download).

 Only connectors with glosses are shown.
 All other words of the text are replaced by three dots.
 The number of suppressed words corresponds with the number of sets of three dots.
 Words with glosses are in orange and clickable.

 The content of this tab is identical to the questions tab of written texts.